 5. Shampoo & Conditioner

-Find shampoo and conditioner coupons for brands like Pantene, Garnier, Herbal Essences, Suave, Tresemme, L’Oreal, Aveeno, Nexxus, Dove, Head & Shoulders, and John Frieda.
-Values range from $0.50 to $2.00 off, but expect to find deals that allow you to score $0.35 bottles of name-brand product.
-Sometimes you can even make money when you use a coupon that’s worth more than the selling price!
+Find shampoo coupons for brands like Pantene, Garnier, Herbal Essences, Suave, Tresemme, L’Oreal, Aveeno, Nexxus, Dove, Head & Shoulders, and John Frieda.

 6. Dish soap

-Dawn, Palmolive, and Seventh Generation coupons are often valued up to $0.50 and work really well with sale prices, and gift card and rewards points promotions to get you bottles of dish soap for as low as $0.45!
+Dishwashing coupons are often valued up to $0.50 and work really well with sale prices to get you bottles of dish soap for stock-up prices!

 Razors can be pricey without coupons!
-Thankfully, we often see razor coupons valued up to $4 that can be stacked with sales and promotions at Target, Walmart, and the drugstores.
+Thankfully, we often see razor coupons valued up to $4.

 Cereal coupons are super easy to find and use at your favorite stores.
 The best coupons are worth at least $0.50 but can be up to $1.50 off one box.

 Deodorant coupons, depending on the brand, vary from $0.50 off to $2.00 off.
-Look for the best deodorant coupon deals at Target, Walgreens, CVS, and Rite Aid.
+Look for the best deodorant coupon deals at Walgreens and CVS.

 Stock-up price: $4.50 per pack